Erectile Dysfunction – Impotence & Potency (ED)

 Avoid alcohol.

-Do not consume animal fats, sugar, fried or junk foods.
+Do not consume processed foods, sugar, fried or junk foods.

 Do not smoke.
 Avoid being around cigarette smoke.